-"That does not exclude... that a 'peril' appearing in the long term might be held to be 'imminent' as soon as it is established, at the relevant point in time, that the realization of that peril, however far off it might be, is not thereby any less certain and inevitable."
+That does not exclude ... that a "peril" appearing in the long term might be held to be "imminent" as soon as it is established, at the relevant point in time, that the realization of that peril, however far off it might be, is not thereby any less certain and inevitable.
+399

-Moreover the course of action taken must be the "only way" available to safeguard that interest.
+Moreover, the course of action taken must be the "only way" available to safeguard that interest.
 The plea is excluded if there are other (otherwise lawful) means available, even if they may be more costly or less convenient.
-Thus in the Gabčíkovo-Nagymaros Project case, the Court was not convinced that the unilateral suspension and abandonment of the Project was the only course open in the circumstances, having regard in particular to the amount of work already done and the money expended on it, and the possibility of remedying any problems by other means.
-426 The word "way" in paragraph (1) (a) is not limited to unilateral action but may also comprise other forms of conduct available through cooperative action with other States or through international organizations (for example, conservation measures for a fishery taken through the competent regional fisheries agency).
-Moreover the requirement of necessity is inherent in the plea: any conduct going beyond what is strictly necessary for the purpose will not be covered.
+Thus, in the Gabčíkovo-Nagymaros Project case, the Court was not convinced that the unilateral suspension and abandonment of the Project was the only course open in the circumstances, having regard in particular to the amount of work already done and the money expended on it, and the possibility of remedying any problems by other means.
+400 The word "way" in paragraph 1 (a) is not limited to unilateral action but may also comprise other forms of conduct available through cooperative action with other States or through international organizations (for example, conservation measures for a fishery taken through the competent regional fisheries agency).
+Moreover, the requirement of necessity is inherent in the plea: any conduct going beyond what is strictly necessary for the purpose will not be covered.

-- (16) It is not sufficient for the purposes of paragraph (1) (a) that the peril is merely apprehended or contingent.
+- (16) It is not sufficient for the purposes of paragraph 1 (a) that the peril is merely apprehended or contingent.
 It is true that in questions relating, for example, to conservation and the environment or to the safety of large structures, there will often be issues of scientific uncertainty and different views may be taken by informed experts on whether there is a peril, how grave or imminent it is and whether the means proposed are the only ones available in the circumstances.
 By definition, in cases of necessity the peril will not yet have occurred.
-In the Gabčíkovo-Nagymaros Project case the Court noted that the invoking State could not be the sole judge of the necessity, 427 but a measure of uncertainty about the future does not necessarily disqualify a State from invoking necessity, if the peril is clearly established on the basis of the evidence reasonably available at the time. - (17) The second condition for invoking necessity, set out in paragraph (1) (b), is that the conduct in question must not seriously impair an essential interest of the other State or States concerned, or of the international community as a whole.428 In other words, the interest relied on must outweigh all other considerations, not merely from the point of view of the acting State but on a reasonable assessment of the competing interests, whether these are individual or collective.429 - (18) As a matter of terminology, it is sufficient to use the phrase "international community as a whole" rather than "international community of States as a whole", which is used in the specific context of article 53 of the Vienna Convention on the Law of Treaties.
-The insertion of the words "of States" in article 53 of the Vienna Convention was intended to stress the paramountcy that States have over the making of international law, including especially the establishment of norms of a peremptory character.
-On the other hand the International Court used the phrase "international community as a whole" in the Barcelona Traction case, 430 and it is frequently used in treaties and other international instruments in the same sense as in article 25 (1) (b).
-431
+In the Gabčíkovo-Nagymaros Project case the Court noted that the invoking State could not be the sole judge of the necessity, 401 but a measure of uncertainty about the future does not necessarily disqualify a State from invoking necessity, if the peril is clearly established on the basis of the evidence reasonably available at the time. - (17) The second condition for invoking necessity, set out in paragraph I (b), is that the conduct in question must not seriously impair an essential interest of the other State or States concerned, or of the international community as a whole (see paragraph (18) below).
+In other words, the interest relied on must outweigh all other considerations, not merely from the point of view of the acting State but on a reasonable assessment of the competing interests, whether these are individual or collective.
+402